 Thousands of vehicular collisions occur every year in the State of California alone.
-Given the ever-busy streets in the Golden State especially metropolitan areas like Los Angeles, a car accident resulting in serious injury can happen to anyone.
+Given the ever-busy streets in the Golden State especially metropolitan areas like Los Angeles, a car accident resulting in serious injuries, deaths, or property damage can happen to anyone.

-What exactly is a SR-1 form and when do you need it?
+What exactly is an SR-1 form and when do you need it?
 California law requires anyone who suffers a major vehicular collision within its jurisdiction to fill out an SR-1 form with the DMV within ten days of the incident.

 This requirement transcends liability, insurance policies, vehicle registration, and traffic collision reports.
 This means you will have to fill out the form if:

 - You are the driver at fault

 - You do not have the necessary auto insurance

-- Your vehicle registration and license are not up to date
+- Your vehicle registration and driver’s license are not up to date

 - There is no traffic accident report

 - There IS a traffic collision report and authorities were at the scene of the accident

-Do you need to fill out a SR-1 form for EVERY car accident?
+Do you need to fill out an SR-1 form for EVERY car accident that occurred?
 The answer to this question would be NO. If property damage is below $1000, or the incident happened on the driver’s private property, and no one suffered any personal injury or wrongful death, then filling out the SR-1 form is no longer required.
 In other words, you will have to fill out an SR-1 form only if:

 - Property damage costs $1000 and above

 - Any member of the parties involved in the car accident is injured

 - Any member of the involved parties dies from the injuries sustained in the car accident

 The SR-1 form is a 3-page document that shouldn’t take more than 15 minutes to fill out if you have complete information about the incident.
 It doesn’t ask for any personal information but for general details like: